Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 * As a consumer, I want to see the friendly name for my v7 application
 * As a consumer, I want to see the friendly name for my Azure subscription
 * Traceability Agent logs are not stored to a log file
-* API Service is duplicated
+* API service is duplicated
 * V7 agent fails to start if APIMANAGER_HOST is not set
 * Incorrect URL for Traceability Agent running in EU organization
 * Amplify Central WebUI Observer traffic display is incomplete